achtnullzwei/Doorman/docs/en/reference/esphome-component-device.md

 ## Model Setting Availability
 In general, **all listed models** are supported.
-However, some support configuration directly via Doorman, while others still require verification.
+However, some support configuration directly via Doorman, while others don't.

 ### Indoor Stations
 Below is a list of available settings for specific indoor station models: